Fair fees for payments

 New Zealand is increasingly a nation where payments for everything, from groceries to airline tickets, are paid electronically.
 Unlike most developed economies, there is no explicit regulatory regime covering the costs of payments systems in New Zealand, and there is little transparency regarding fee levels.
 This means that New Zealand consumers pay substantially more in hidden charges for debit and credit card payments than consumers in other markets such as Australia.

-In a recent report, economic consultancy Covec, estimates that, in 2015, the hidden cost of payment systems to shoppers is currently approximately $380 million per annum.
+In 2015, economic consultancy Covec estimated that, the hidden cost of payment systems to shoppers was currently approximately $380 million per annum.
 This is forecast to rise to as high as $711 million by 2025 - an estimated total cost of $3.1 billion over the next 10 years.

 The costs are expected to rise substantially over coming years as customers are increasingly moving away from traditional EFTPOS, which is free for merchants and consumers, towards new forms of contactless payments.
 These come at a substantially higher acceptance cost for the merchant, which translates into higher prices for consumers, and a wealth transfer from New Zealanders to foreign-owned banks and credit card companies.